A-Loose-Screw/WayFinder/README.md

 	8.24, // Gearbox reduction. (e.g 8.24 rotations = 1 wheel rotation)
 	0.1524, // Wheel diameter in meters
 	0.5, // Max speed of the robot overall
-	0.3, // Max speed of the robot when turning (overrided by overall max speed if higher) };
+	0.3, // Max speed of the robot when turning (overrided by overall max speed if turning max speed is higher) };

 /**